 AUSTRALIA/NEW ZEALAND: Food information videos launched by health minister

+The Parliamentary Secretary to the Minister for Health and Ageing, the Hon Trish Worth, today launched two educational videos on how to use the new information on food labels and on how to choose a healthy eating plan.
 Intended for school children, the videos were produced by Video Education Australasia in conjunction with Nutrition Australia, and during the launch at the Adelaide TAFE, Worth said "Diet related disease, such as heart disease, obesity and type 2 diabetes, is an increasing problem for Australians today.
 The risk of these diet-related diseases can be reduced by better eating."

 - US food next wave on display at Winter Fancy Food

 - Interview: Sir Kensington's on sale to Unilever

 - Column: Why snacking is the new meal

 - Update - Post Holdings confirms Weetabix deal

 - Unilever buys US condiments maker Sir Kensington's

 - Ice cream helps Unilever sales, food flat